 • A chart of accounts is a business’s list of financial accounts, reflecting the structure of the company’s balance sheet and income statement.

-• Detailed chart of accounts categories are individual to the business and set by management.
+• Detailed charts of accounts categories are individual to the business and set by management.

 • Once established, it’s best never to change a chart of accounts.
 But since businesses operate in the real world, it’s important to think through changes carefully when needed.